oprypin/crsfml/gitbook/window-opengl.md

-# Using OpenGL in a CrSFML window
+# Using OpenGL in an SFML window

 ## Introduction